This post may contain affiliate links. See site Terms here.

 Sticky Cream Cheese Cinnamon Rolls

-Over the past 12 years I’ve made a lot of different cinnamon roll recipes.
-I’ve tried different types of dough, some fillings with nuts, some without, different frostings and glazes… this Sticky Cream Cheese Cinnamon rolls recipe is the BEST recipe.
+Over the past 15 years I’ve made a lot of different cinnamon roll recipes.
+I’ve tried different types of dough, some fillings with nuts, some without, different frostings and glazes… this Sticky Cream Cheese Cinnamon rolls recipe is the best recipe I’ve found.
 The dough is so fluffy and light it rises quickly and makes for the softest pull-apart bready portion of the roll.
 But the filling is gooey enough that while the outside layers of roll are bready and light, the inside is gooey and dripping with melted cinnamon/sugar/butter mixture.
 Also a cream cheese frosting is a must, but I’ve found it’s best to make it a little differently than a traditional cream cheese buttercream—so it melts better on the top of each roll.
-Okay now that I’m salivating (!)
-I’ll get into the recipe.
+Alright, now that I’m salivating, I’ll get into the recipe.

 Sticky Cream Cheese Cinnamon Rolls